Iran's rial currency dives to historic low

 "The first approach today is that authorities accept their mistakes and failures, second, that they not blame their mistakes on others, and third, that they invite all the pundits and experts to find a way to solve the problems of the economy," Yousefian was quoted as saying.

-The central bank said in a statement on its website that $34 million (21 million pounds) had been traded in the exchange centre in its first week.
+The central bank said in a statement on its website that $34 million had been traded in the exchange center in its first week.

-The central bank's deputy for foreign exchange affairs, Minoo Kiani-Rad, said the exchange centre would in time help stabilise the rial, according to a statement on the central bank's website on Saturday.
+The central bank's deputy for foreign exchange affairs, Minoo Kiani-Rad, said the exchange center would in time help stabilize the rial, according to a statement on the central bank's website on Saturday.